-I am providing a bit of information about myself to clarify why I have changed some of the dimensions and design of my Locost.
+I am providing some information about myself to clarify why I have changed some of the dimensions and design of my Locost.
 I use a wheelchair to get around so when I took on this project I made some adjustments to the car to make it easier to get in and out of and carry my wheelchair.
-I made it larger, fitted hand controls and used an automatic to make it easier to drive.
+I made it larger, fitted hand controls and used an automatic transmission to make it easier to drive.

-I had a serious accident in 1982 while racing Super Karts.
-I badly injured my back (spinal cord) which left me a paraplegic.
-Using a wheelchair for my mobility didn’t slow me down much, and over the years I have raised three fantastic kids, played wheelchair basketball at a state and national level, travelled Australia and overseas and built a career in senior management.
+In 1982, while racing Super Karts I had a serious accident.
+I badly injured my back and spinal cord which left me a paraplegic.
+Using a wheelchair for my mobility didn’t slow me down much, and over the years I have undertaken a number of projects in my “Man Cave”..

 Being a bit more mature, with no kids at home and having a bit of spare cash available enabled me to indulge my interest in classic cars that I had admired for so long.
-I restored an XJC V12 Jaguar and an E-Type V12 Jaguar and you can access those web pages by going to My Web Garage.
+I restored an XJC V12 Jaguar and then an E-Type V12 Jaguar, which you can access on my other web pages by going to My Web Garage.

-I was a Panel Beater for many years but had not worked in the trade since 1982.
-The skills are still there and I have the enthusiasm for working on my own projects but the wheelchair does make it a bit more difficult to handle some of the large, heavy or awkward work, but I can still handle most of it - although generally at a reduced pace.
+In my younger days I was a Panel Beater but had not worked in the trade for many years.
+The skills were still there and I still had the enthusiasm for working on my own projects, but the wheelchair does make it a bit more difficult to handle some of the large, heavy or awkward work, but I can still handle most of it - although generally at a reduced pace.

 I am lucky to have some good friends who help with the more difficult lifting of heavy and awkward items.
-I must admit that without one particular friend, Malcolm, my garage projects would not be possible.
+I must admit that without them my garage projects would not be possible.